MdAjams/Automated-Loan-Eligibility-System-Python-ML-Power-BI-/README.md

 2. **Model Training**
    - Used the **Random Forest Classifier** from `sklearn.ensemble` to train the model on the processed training data.
-   - Suppressed warnings with Python's `warnings` module to keep the output clean.
+   - Suppressed warnings with Python's `warnings` module to keep the output cleans.

 3. **Evaluation**
    - Evaluated model accuracy on the training set using `accuracy_score` from `sklearn.metrics`.